Marketing & Advertising

 - Don't miss out on the opportunity to connect to your customers through Social Media.
 Erie residents are very tech savvy and many stay connected to the community through a variety of social media outlets and apps including, but not limited to, Facebook, Twitter, Yelp, Google and Foursquare.

 Not sure how to go about marketing your business with Social Media?
-The Erie Community Library through Gale Courses offers a free online course in Using Social Media in Business or look for nearby classes offered by the Small Business Development Centers (PDF).
+Look for nearby classes offered by the Small Business Development Centers (PDF).

 Regulations: See the Erie Municipal Code Sections: 4-1-2 License Fees, 4-3-1 License Required, 7-6-5 Regulations (at parks or recreation facilities) and the Unified Development Code Sections: 10.6.12.C, 10.6.12.F, 10.16.12.B, 10.16.12.B.5.m